Table of Contents

 Also, Moses’ Egyptian background showed the Egyptian life and practice that appeared in the book of Job.
-In addition, the picture of God as Creator and Sustainer matched well with the creation story in the book of Genesis which was written by Moses.
+In addition, the picture of God as Creator and Sustainer was similar to the creation story in the book of Genesis, which was written by Moses.

-Some reject the Moses authorship to the book of Job on the basis of dissimilarity of style and content between Job and other books attributed to Moses.
-But there are actually common points between the two books.
-For example, there are specific words used in the book of Job and in the Pentateuch such as the title ’El–Shaddai, “the Almighty.”
-This word is used 31 times in the book of Job and 6 times in the book of Genesis.
-But it doesn’t appear any where else in the Bible.
+Some reject the opinion that Moses was the author of the book of Job based on dissimilarity of style and content between Job and other books written by Moses.
+But there are common points between the two books.
+For example, there are specific words used in the book of Job and in the Pentateuch, such as the title ’El–Shaddai, “the Almighty.”
+This word is used 31 times in the book of Job and 6 times in the book of Genesis but it is not found anywhere else in the Bible.

-Some modern scholars reject the Mosaic authorship to the book of Job and claim that Elihu, Solomon, or Ezra could have been the ones that authored the book of Job.
-Still, others believe that the book of Job was done by unnamed author during the reign of Solomon, David, or during the captivity.
+Other modern scholars reject the Mosaic authorship to the book of Job.
+These claim that Elihu, Solomon, or Ezra could have been the ones that wrote the book of Job.
+Still, others believe that the book of Job was created by unnamed author during the reign of Solomon, David, or during the captivity.
 But all these suggestions don’t have sufficient proofs to back them.

-The approximate time of the writing of the book of Job was probably during Moses’ sojourn in Midian after his flight from Egypt and before the Exodus.
+The estimated time of the writing of the book of Job was probably when Moses’ went to Midian.
+This would be after he escaped from Egypt and before the Exodus.
 Job may have been a contemporary of Moses.
-Here, are some points that support this thinking:
+Here, are some points that support this line of thinking:

-1- The book of Job makes no mention of the Exodus or the events following it probably because these events have not occurred yet.
+- The book of Job makes no mention of the Exodus or the events following it.
+This probably was because these events have not occurred yet.
 It also gives no references to the Mosaic institutions such as the Sanctuary, feasts, the ministry of the priests, rituals…etc.

-2- The background of the book of Job is that of the Arabian Desert culture.
-It does not have an Israelite tones.
+- The background of the book of Job is that of the Arabian Desert culture.
+It does not have an Israelite history.

-4- Job lived 140 years after his painful trial (ch.
-42:16).
-The length of his life is similar to the lifespan of that era.
+- Job lived 140 years after his painful trial (Job 42:16).
+The length of his life is like the lifespan of that era.
 Moses lived 120 years.

 - Job gave his daughters inheritance along with their brothers (Job 42:15).
-This act was not the case under the Mosaic Law where girls were given inheritance only when there were no male sons (Numbers 27:8).
+This act was not typical of the Mosaic Law where girls were given inheritance only when there were no male sons (Numbers 27:8).

-The story of the Job started with a dialogue between Satan and God.
-The Lord said to Satan, “Have you considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?”
+The story of Job started with a dialogue between Satan and God.
+The Lord said to Satan: “Have you considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?”
 Then, Satan answered, “Does Job fear God for nothing?
 Have You not made a hedge around him, around his household, and around all that he has on every side? … But now, stretch out Your hand and touch all that he has, and he will surely curse You to Your face” (Job 1: 8-11).
-Satan insinuated that Job worshiped God for selfish reasons.
-And he claimed that Job did it to gain material blessings.
+Satan said that the character Job had was selfish for he worshiped God to gain material blessings.

 Then, the Lord said to Satan, “Behold, all that he has is in your power; only do not lay a hand on his person” (Job 1:12).
-And the Lord lifted His protection from Job’s possessions, permitting Job to demonstrate that he was equal to the test.
-The Lord desired to show that men will serve Him from pure love.
-It was necessary to prove Satan’s lie as untrue.
+And the Lord lifted His protection from Job’s possessions, permitting Job to reveal his true character.
+The Lord desired to show that men will serve their Creator from pure love.
+And it was necessary to prove Satan’s lie as untrue.

 Satan, in a very short time, destroyed all of Job’s possessions (Job 1:13-17) and children (v.
 18).
-Upon hearing this devastating news, Job tore his robe, and shaved his head in mourning.
-But Job didn’t lose his faith and worshiped the Lord saying: “Naked I came from my mother’s womb, and naked shall I return there.
+Upon hearing this devastating news, the godly man tore his robe, and shaved his head in mourning.
+But he didn’t lose his faith and worshiped the Lord saying: “Naked I came from my mother’s womb, and naked shall I return there.
 The LORD gave, and the LORD has taken away; blessed be the name of the LORD.”
-In all this Job did not sin nor charge God with wrong (v.
+In all this, Job did not sin nor charge God with wrong (v.
 20-22).

 Filled with fury about Job’s blameless response, Satan again shamelessly said to the Lord, “Skin for skin!
 Yes, all that a man has he will give for his life.
 But stretch out Your hand now, and touch his bone and his flesh, and he will surely curse You to Your face!”
 And the LORD said to Satan, “Behold, he is in your hand, but spare his life” (Job 2: 4-6).
 Immediately, Satan went out from the presence of the LORD, and struck Job with painful boils from the sole of his foot to the crown of his head (v.
 7).

 And he further affirmed “my redeemer lives” (Job 19:25-27).
 This statement signified that Job understood God’s character.
-He saw in spite of his confusion that the Lord is “merciful and gracious, longsuffering, and abounding in goodness and truth… forgiving iniquity and transgression and sin…” (Exodus 34:6, 7).
+He saw despite his confusion that the Lord is “merciful and gracious, longsuffering, and abounding in goodness and truth… forgiving iniquity and transgression and sin…” (Exodus 34:6, 7).
 Thus, Job passed the testing trial.

-Finally, the Lord restored Job’s health and blessed his latter days more than his beginnings.
+After Job passed the test, the Lord restored his health, family and what he had lost.
+And God blessed his latter days more than his beginnings.
 The blessings that had seemed to be gone forever, returned, more brilliant than ever.
 God granted Job more possessions (Job 42:12) and gave him seven sons and three beautiful daughters (v.
 13).

-Thus, the man who was close to his death continued to live for nearly another century and a half (v.
-16,17).
+Job who was close to his death continued to live for nearly another century and a half (Job 42: 16,17).
 And his family, property, friends, and status were regained.
-The life that had seemed gone forever, flourished again in greater glory than before.
 But even greater than these material blessings was the experience in which Job had come face to face with God and had learned great lessons.
-These lessons, God in His wisdom saw fit to communicate with all mankind, and so the book of Job was given as one of the great spiritual books from the ancient days.
-It is the Christian’s privilege today to draw wisdom from this story.
+These lessons, God in His wisdom saw fit to communicate with all mankind.
+It is the Christian’s privilege today to draw wisdom from the book of Job.

 The great controversy between Satan and God ended with Job’s triumph.
 His conduct was a clear denial of Satan’s insinuations (v.
-11) and a clear vindication to the character of God.
+11) and a clear vindication to the loving character of God that never fails.
 To the question, “Does Job fear God without regard for selfish gain?”
 Job responded “Yes.”